zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * <strong>Take control:</strong> WP-Optimize reports on exactly which of your database tables have overhead and wasted space, giving you the insight, control and power to keep your website neat, fast and efficient.

-* <strong>Keep it clean:</strong> Once enabled, WP-Optimize can run an automatic clean-up on a schedule, keeping a selected number of weeks' data, according to your specification.
+* <strong>Keep it clean and fast:</strong> Once enabled, WP-Optimize can run an automatic clean-up on a schedule, keeping a selected number of weeks’ data, according to your specification.

-When you use this plugin for the first time or just updated to major version, make a backup of your database (we recommend <a href="https://wordpress.org/plugins/updraftplus">UpdraftPlus</a>).
-Though none of the queries used are dangerous, it is always the best practice to make a database backup before altering your database.
+= 2.
+Compresses images =

+Loading large images is often the biggest culprit in slowing your site’s loading time.

+WP-Optimize also has an image-compression tool that uses cutting-edge lossy compression techniques to convert large images (which take a long time to load up) into compressed files saved in your image library, where they can be uploaded in an instant.

+It enables you to compress PNG, JPG, GIF, BMP and TIF pictures up to 5MG in size, and it’s packed with other useful features, including:

+* <strong>Bulk compression</strong>, allowing you to compress multiple existing images at the same time.
+* <strong>Intelligent, multi-pass lossy compression algorithm</strong>, which gives you twice the compression with much less loss of resolution.
+* <strong>‘Restore Originals’ function</strong>, which allows you to retrieve or revert back to your original images at any point.
+* <strong>Auto-compress function</strong>, which automatically compress images as they’re added to the site.
+* <strong>EXIF Data-Keeping</strong> means image information is retained even once the image is compressed.
+* <strong>‘Compress Big Files function’</strong> allowing you to compress images up to 64MB- much higher than any other plugin.

+Smaller yet high quality images means significantly faster page loading times and frees up server space and bandwidth for more customers.

-= How this could help you? =
+= 3.
+Caches pages =

-* The tables in MySQL (the database that WordPress uses) will, over time, become inefficient as data is added, removed, moved around.
-Asking MySQL to optimize its tables every now and again will keep your site running as fast as possible.
-It won't happen by itself.

-* Every-time you save a new post or pages, WordPress creates a revision of that post or page.
-If you edit a post 6 times you might have 5 copy of that post as revisions.
-This quickly adds lots of rarely-used data to your database tables, making them unnecessarily bloated, and slower to access.

-* Similar to the scenario described above, there might be thousands of spam and un-approved comments in your comments table, WP-Optimize can clean and remove those in a single click.

-* WP-Optimize reports which database tables have overhead and wasted spaces also it allows you to shrink and get rid of those wasted spaces.

-* Automatically cleans database every week and respects the "Keeps selected number of weeks data" option.
+Caching involves keeping dynamic data in a temporary storage area so that it can be retrieved in an instant.
+It’s a sure-fire way to ensure that web pages load at lightning-fast speed.

+Our powerful yet simple WP-Optimize cache feature loads your WordPress posts and pages as static files, thus reducing the processing load on the web server (and preventing overload if PHP and MySQL are used), which helps to improves your website’s speed and performance.

+With minimal configuration, the plugin is easy to use and has a load of useful features, including:

+* <strong>Cache Preloading</strong> to ensure the cache is always ready and loaded
+* <strong>Gzip Compression</strong> of HTML, JavaScript, and CSS to reduces site load time.
+* <strong>Device-Specific Cache</strong> to ensure the optimized page version is always served.
+* <strong>Advanced Exclude Rules</strong>, so that you can cache almost anything by excluding logged in users, specific URLs or cookies.
+* <strong>Browser Cache</strong> to instruct client browsers to reuse resources (HTML, CSS, JS) if no changes were made since the last request.

+Overall WP-Optimize brings the best optimization technology together in a single seamless plugin to make your WordPress site fast, lean and efficient.

 = WP-Optimize Premium =

-<strong>Our free version of WP-Optimize is great, but we also have a more powerful Premium version with extra features that offer the ultimate in freedom and flexibility:</strong>
+Our free version of WP-Optimize is great, but we also have an even more powerful Premium version with extra features that offer the ultimate in freedom and flexibility:

-<strong>Multisite Support:</strong> extends database optimisations so they function for multiple WordPress sites at a time.
+* <strong>Multisite Support:</strong> extends database optimisations so they function for multiple WordPress sites at a time.
 If you manage more than one website, you will need WP-Optimize Premium.

-<strong>Flexibility and Control:</strong> gives you the power to optimize select individual tables or a particular combination of tables on one or more WordPress websites, rather than having to optimize all database tables.
+* <strong>Flexibility and Control:</strong> gives you the power to optimize select individual tables or a particular combination of tables on one or more WordPress websites, rather than having to optimize all database tables.

-<strong>Image Optimization:</strong> removes orphaned images from your WordPress site, plus images of a certain, pre-defined size.
+* <strong>Deleting unused and unwanted images:</strong> removes orphaned images from your WordPress site, plus images of a certain, pre-defined size.

-<strong>Sophisticated Scheduling:</strong> offers a wide range of options for scheduling automatic optimization.
+* <strong>Sophisticated Scheduling:</strong> offers a wide range of options for scheduling automatic optimization.
 Specify an exact time and run clean-ups daily, weekly, fortnightly or monthly and perform any number of aditional one off optimizations.

-<strong>Seamless Graphical User Interface:</strong> for superb clarity in scheduling and managing of multi-site optimizations.
+* <strong>Seamless Graphical User Interface:</strong> for superb clarity in scheduling and managing of multi-site optimizations.

-<strong>WP-CLI support:</strong> provides a way to manage optimizations from command-line interface.
+* <strong>WP-CLI support:</strong> provides a way to manage optimizations from command-line interface if you have lots of sites

-<strong>Lazy Loading:</strong> lazy loading is the technique of only loading parts of a web-page when it is visible to the user.
+* <strong>Lazy Loading:</strong> load only the images and part of a web-page when it is visible to the user so they can see something very quickly.

-<strong>Optimization Preview:</strong> gives users the ability to preview, select and remove data and records available for optimization from the database.
+* <strong>Optimization Preview:</strong> gives users the ability to preview, select and remove data and records available for optimization from the database.
+* <strong>Premium support</strong> - caching is one of the most complex things you can do for a website, so premium support offers you peace of mind there’s someone to talk quickly to if you need any technical answers.

 = Translations =